-Sometimes, with your consent, we may ask for help to assess and support your child from a professional other than a teacher such as a Speech and Language Therapist, an Occupational Therapist or an Educational Psychologist.
+Sometimes, with your consent, we may ask for help to assess and support your child from a professional other than a teacher such as a Speech and Language Therapist, an Educational Psychologist or a CYC Specialist Teacher.
 This will never happen without your consent and you will be kept fully informed of their findings and recommendations.